-- Updates to the city's street network are guided by the Six-Year Transportation Improvement Program (STIP). - Water System improvement plans were initially outlined in the 2014 City of White Salmon Water System Plan, updated in 2023 to reflect incomplete and continuing projects.
+- Updates to the city's street network are guided by the Six-Year Transportation Improvement Program (STIP), which was updates by City Council in June 2023.
+Recent improvements include making Dock Grade Road a one-way road going uphill to eliminate a previous blind spot, and the addition of a traffic signal and turn lanes at the intersection of Highway 35, SR-14, and the north end of the Port of Hood River Bridge. - Water System improvement plans were initially outlined in the 2014 City of White Salmon Water System Plan, updated in 2023 to reflect incomplete and continuing projects.